 Spider veins are often hereditary (but it doesn’t mean you can’t do anything about them!) and are common in pregnancy, puberty, and menopause.

 Other Common causes for Spider Veins:

 - Prolonged standing, especially combined with over-weight.

-- Taking birth control pills
+- Taking birth control pills (and hormonal changes)